By Monica Harvey for RTBR

 Indy Parks and White River State Park – Indianapolis is home to several parks and trails.
 Popular ones include Eagle Creek Park, the Indianapolis Cultural Trail and the Monon Trail.
 Run along the canal or around Monument Circle.

 The Rail Trail and B-Line Trail – There are all kinds of paths and trails near downtown Bloomington.
 These two are popular ones for runners, walkers and bikers.
-There’s lots of cool art and fitness stations along the B-Line.
+There are lots of cool art and fitness stations along the B-Line.

 You also can find a map of all trails in Johnson County by visiting: ExploreJohnsonCountyTrails.com.
 This useful, dynamic and accurate map of trailways through Johnson County, Indiana uses ArcGIS technology and is updated by local government entities.
 A project of Leadership Johnson County and Aspire Johnson County, the website has been endorsed as a Bicentennial Legacy Project by the State of Indiana.